-excerpt from October 2020 Heartbeat
+excerpt from December 2020 Heartbeat

 Steve Sivils, DO, is a pediatric anesthesiologist in Anchorage and the president of the Alaska State Medical Association.